eighttrigrams/eighttrigrams-tutorials/README.md

     examples$ clj hello.clj
     2

+or load the script from the repl

+    examples$ clj
+    user=> (clojure.main/load-script "hello.clj")
+    2
+    user=> (add 2 2)
+    4

-One can read clojure other scripts from clojure script files as well as from the repl, to edit code more comfortably in your favourite editor.
+One can read further Clojure scripts from Clojure script files.
 However, there is a much better way in Clojure, where it is very easy to set up

 ## Minimal projects